-Problem Possible Cause Possible Solutions The display has bright or dark spots.
-If the spots are very tiny and few in number, this is normal for a large LCD display.
-This is normal; do nothing.
-If the spots are numerous or large enough to interfere with your operation needs.
-The display needs technical diagnosis; contact your support representative.
-The application display uses only a portion of your screen and is surrounded by a dark frame.
-You are running an application that does not support 800 x 600/1024 x 768 pixel resolution display and display compression is enabled.
-When compensation is disabled, a clearer but smaller display for applications that do not support 800 x 600/1024 x 768 pixel resolution will result.
-You can fill the screen but have less resolution by changing your compensation setting.
-(See the Video Features submenu, located within the Advanced menu of the BIOS.
-See "BIOS Setup Utility" on page 30.
-You have connected an external monitor and it does not display any information.
+Problem Possible Cause Possible Solutions You have connected an external monitor and it does not display any information.
 Your BIOS setup is not set to enable your external monitor.
 Try toggling the video destination by pressing [Fn] and [F10] together, or check your BIOS setup and enable your external monitor.
 (See the Video Features submenu, located within the Advanced Menu of the BIOS.
-See "BIOS Setup Utility" on page 30.
+See "BIOS Setup Utility" on page 29.
 Your external monitor is not properly installed.
 Reinstall your device.
-See "External Video Port" on page 47.
-Your operating system software is not set up with the correct software driver for that device.
+See "External Monitor Port" on page 49.
+Your operating system soft- ware is not setup with the correct software driver for that device.
 Check your device and operating system documentation and activate the proper driver.
 You have connected an external monitor and it does not come on.
-Your external monitor may not be compatible with your system.
+Your external monitor is not compatible with your notebook.
 See your monitor documentation and the External Monitor Support portions of the Specifications section.
-See "Specifications" on page 71.
+See "Specifications" on page 73.
 Miscellaneous Problems An error message is displayed on the screen during the operation of an application.
 Application software often has its own set of error message displays.
 See your application manual and help displays screens for more information.
 Not all messages are errors some may simply be status.
-Can't change screen orientation using Tablet and Pen Settings.
-Incorrect system resolution.
-This LifeBook uses 1024x600 resolution, but this feature has a minimum resolution of 1024x768.
-To rotate the screen, use the Rotation button.